 He formed Option Y in 2007, as an “art collective” bringing in several musician friends to contribute.
 They released their first album, “Rhetoric Circus” in 2016, then the follow up, “Step on No Pets”in 2019.
 Option Y is definitely one of the most important bands in Second Life, their concerts are always impressing.
-You will have the opportunity to see them in the 3rd edition of the festival, to promote their new album.

 Recently Barry has also shown an interest in machinimas.
 He’s actually setting up a home base & production studio of A Million Pictures Media, his Second Life media company.

 Cat C Boucher - Organisation Cat's Club